raduionita/project-chimera/README.md

 - ::AnimateWindow()
 - sys: os + fs + timer
 - logger: custom manipulators + multiple strategies (+file) + loggin w/ defines & macros
-- logger: make CLogger::dbg/nfo/wrn/err reference to CLogger not ELevel or ELevel into a class
+- logger: load CLogger::dbg/nfo/wrn/err reference to CLogger not ELevel or ELevel into a class
 - logger: should get instance on app getSingleton / solve the unique_ptr init problem
 - registries should init only on app init | use CSingleton & CPointer